Redislabs-Solution-Architects/AWS-microservices-workshop-hugo/README.md

 # AWSWorkshop.io base workshop

-This is a base workshop that requires [Hugo][.
+This is a base workshop that requires [Hugo](https://gohugo.io/).
 Clone and start from this repo to create your workshop.

 ## Install Hugo
 Install Hugo by following [these instructions](https://gohugo.io/getting-started/installing/)